Published on June 9, 2025

 If you have a Flexible Spending Account (FSA) or a Health Savings Account (HSA), these can be incredibly helpful.
 You can often use the pre-tax money in these accounts for qualified medical expenses that your main insurance doesn’t pick up, and this frequently includes chiropractic services.
 As Precision Spinal Care notes, many patients wonder about their options when insurance won’t cover care, and HSAs and FSAs are primary solutions.
 Using these accounts means you can pay for necessary treatments without the immediate worry of out-of-pocket costs.
 Be sure to check the specific rules of your FSA or HSA plan to confirm eligibility for chiropractic expenses.

-Asking About Payment Plans or Self-Pay Discounts
+Ask About Payment Plans and Self-Pay Rates

 Don’t hesitate to discuss your financial situation directly with your chiropractor’s office if insurance isn’t an option for your care.
 Many clinics understand that costs can be a concern and are willing to work with patients.
 You can inquire if they offer payment arrangements that allow you to pay for your treatment over time.
 Some practices also provide a discount for patients who pay in full at the time of service, often called a “prompt-pay” or “self-pay” discount, because it reduces their administrative work.
 As Wellcore Chiropractic suggests, care remains attainable even without traditional insurance by exploring these alternatives.